 First year you have sufficient income from the property

 What if My Home Doesn't Qualify as a Residence?

-If you didn't personally use the home long enough for it to be classified as a residence, you must prorate the expenses of owning and maintaining the home.
-You should use this ratio to prorate your expenses: number of days of rental use divided by the total number of days used for business and personal purposes.
+You might not have personally used the home long enough for it to be classified as a residence.
+If so, you must prorate the expenses of owning and maintaining the home.
+You should use this ratio to prorate your expenses:

 However, deductions for expenses aren't limited by rental income.
 A rental loss can be used to offset other income, subject to the usual passive-activity loss limitations.